Let's Talk... About The Best Dog Food For Your Rottie

 thought I was giving him a good quality dog food.

 Boy was I wrong!
-High price doesn't always mean high quality.
+Low price almost always mean low quality, but high price doesn't always mean high quality.

 I've spent the last 3 years learning and researching about dog food.